Need some rainy day games or indoor recess activities for kids?

 Many kids yoga classes are also meant to be a little quieter, or if you are in a classroom, you might need to be mindful of the spaces around you.

-Here’s a list of games with a ball that you can play in a group, several of them are very yoga friendly!
+Here’s a list of more competitive group games, several of them are very yoga friendly!

 Silent Ball

-Yep, this is a classic ball game and it works on most classes like magic.
+Yep, this is a classic game and it works with most groups like magic.
 I play with my kids frequently because it also requires them to be mindful, use focused concentration, good eye contact, and have awareness of body language.

 It also gives me like 10 minutes of blessed silence, which, when I have 9 classes of 40 minutes back to back I really need some silence occasionally.

 All kids stand, in a circle, or wherever they choose.
 Pass the ball to each other without talking.
+The game encourages taking turns and cooperation among the kids.
 If you talk, you are out.
 Emphasize the importance of paying attention and using good eye contact.

 You can add additional “challenges” too.
-The top three are always in effect, but you can add these one at a time to make it more interesting and add a level of mindfulness as well:
+The top three are always in effect, but you can add these one at a time to make it more interesting and add a level of focused concetration as well:

 Arm Hockey

-This is a fun circle game with a ball that has the added element of competition.
+This is an entertaining competitive game with a ball that has the added bonus of a good forward fold.

 Prep for the game by teaching kids wide-legged forward fold (the yoga element!).
 Feet are glued to the ground wider than hip distance apart, toes facing forward.
 Bend at the hips to lean forward and reach the ground.
 You may bend your knees slightly.